elbaulp/elbaulp.github.io/content/post/apache-maven-cookbook.markdown

 ---
+author: alex
+color: null
+date: 2016-09-07 13:10:02
+description: Delve into the world of Apache Maven with this compact cookbook that introduces common recipes for the Maven tool!
+image: guides/Apache-Maven-Cookbook-full.jpg
+introduction: Delve into the world of Apache Maven with this compact cookbook that introduces common recipes for the Maven tool!
 layout: post.amp
+mainclass: misc
+tags:
+- manuales
+- libros
-title: "Libro Gratuito: Apache Maven Cookbook"
+title: 'Libro Gratuito: Apache Maven Cookbook'
-description: "Delve into the world of Apache Maven with this compact cookbook that introduces common recipes for the Maven tool!"
-tags: [manuales, libros]
-image: guides/Apache-Maven-Cookbook-full.jpg
-introduction: "Delve into the world of Apache Maven with this compact cookbook that introduces common recipes for the Maven tool!"
-mainclass: "misc"
-color: #61B38D
-date: 2016-09-07T15:10:02+02:00
 ---

 <figure>